 The Chair will obtain a briefing from the Senior Tutor, narrating the progress of your case through earlier stages of the disciplinary process, plus copies of any formal warnings issued.
-He or she will also collate comments from your Subject Tutors and ascertain their views on the suitability of potential disciplinary measures.
+Comments from your Subject Tutors will be collated and views on the suitability of potential disciplinary measures ascertained.